 - Do not add too much flour.

-- Do not use too much baking powder.
+- Also, do not use too much baking powder.

 - Cookies will keep in an airtight container at room temperature for up to 5 days or in the freezer for up to 6 months.

 - Use any holiday or colored sprinkles to make these chewy chocolate chip cookies work any time of the year!
 I especially love making them with rainbow sprinkles for school birthday treats!